 what Michell was going to do.
 Either way, it didn't work because the 'good'

 slag was buried under more recent material and after 3 years (June 1853 to

 It seems that after the failure of his business venture in Crews Hole James Michell continued to be involved mining in Cheshire while still living in Bristol.
 Sadly this led to his death in 1862.
 The Bristol Gazette of 4 December that year reported 'a shocking accident occurred on Thursday morning last to Mr Michell, of the Hermitage, Westbury on Trym, which, we regret to add terminated fatally'.
 It reports that his foot slipped as he turned round to talk to his agent while ascending the pit and he fell over 30 feet to the bottom.

-So, while some copper and lead smelting continued in Crews Hole during the early years of the nineteenth century it seems to have been on a much smaller scale than in the eighteenth century.
+So, while some lead smelting continued at Blackswarth, copper smelting in Crews Hole during the early years of the nineteenth century seems to have been on a much smaller scale than in the eighteenth century.
 On Troopers Hill itself there was some quarrying of pennant sandstone during this period, but the most significant development was the opening of Troopers Hill Pit.

 Our thanks to Bristol Reference Library for their permission to reproduce the Loxton drawing.